aeryli/lonkOS/README.md

 # lonkOS
-a competitor of linkOS, with a Debian-style UI instead of an Ubuntu-style UI.
+a semi-fork of linkOS, with a Debian-style UI instead of an Ubuntu-style UI.

 ## building
 Run the following commands.